captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

 Every altar in the town is glutted with the spewed-out flesh of Polyneices, regurgitated by dogs and birds…the son of Oedipus.

+---

-The god will accept no sacrifice from us, not prayer nor flesh nor flame.
+The gods will accept no sacrifice from us, not prayer nor flesh nor flame.

 ---